flipcamp/engagingstudents4/essays/pellegrin.md

 1\) [Ella Fitzgerald and Duke Ellington – “It Don’t Mean a Thing (If It Ain’t Got That Swing)” (*Ella and Duke at the Côte D’Azur*)](http://open.spotify.com/track/1U60vGK1emZK7rjDeeUzdM)

 - 2:33 – vocalists and saxophone trade fours and eights in various combinations
-- conduct in a medium 4 (hypermetric 2)
+- conduct in a medium four (hypermetric 2)

 2\) [Miles Davis – “Four” (*Workin’ with the Miles Davis Quintet*)](http://open.spotify.com/track/644zdVPhE3YFFnAom35JGi)

 - 5:47 – trumpet and drums trade fours
-- conduct in a medium 4 (hypermetric 2)
+- conduct in a medium four (hypermetric 2)

 3\) [Hank Mobley – “Split Feelin’s” (*Soul Station*)](http://open.spotify.com/track/3V3r5GlxyDjubv9TiZuw1s)

 - 3:31 – saxophone and drums trade fours
-- conduct in a medium-fast 4 (hypermetric 2)
+- conduct in a medium-fast four (hypermetric 2)

 4\) [Max Roach – “Ezz-Thetic” (*Max Roach Plus Four*)](http://open.spotify.com/track/4RHjxxsQx0Pptxxae2wCTZ)

 - 6:29 – saxophone, trumpet, and drums trade fours
-- conduct in a fast 4 (hypermetric 2)
+- conduct in a fast four (hypermetric 2)

 #### Intermediate:

 5\) [Dizzy Gillespie, Sonny Stitt, and Sonny Rollins – “Eternal Triangle” (*Sonny Side Up*)](http://open.spotify.com/track/74F6yjhKkRIJHZPzFnXeSm)

 - 12:44 – trumpet and drums trade fours
-- conduct in a fast 4 (hypermetric 2)
+- conduct in a fast four (hypermetric 2)
 - famous “tenor battle” of trading solos at 6:21, though perhaps less appropriate for our aims here

 6\) [Hank Mobley – “No Room for Squares” (*No Room for Squares*)](http://open.spotify.com/track/5FsKNbwv7BlR7crawTE3IZ)

 - 5:00 – saxophone, trumpet, and drums trade fours
-- conduct in a medium-fast 4 (hypermetric 2)
+- conduct in a medium-fast four (hypermetric 2)

 7\) [Buddy Rich and Max Roach – “Figure Eights” (*Rich versus Roach*)](http://open.spotify.com/track/23EssvWYUPdrxyFpwDQkt0)

 - drummers Rich and Roach trade eights for entire performance
-- conduct in a medium 4 (hypermetric 4)
+- conduct in a medium four (hypermetric 4)
 - structure begins to breakdown at 3:38, when two beats appear to be added between solos

 8\) [Oscar Peterson and Clark Terry – “Shaw ‘Nuff” (*Oscar Peterson and Clark Terry*)](http://open.spotify.com/track/5bKgHCmdsGNLBLV64i5xDS)

 - 2:36 – trumpet and piano trade eights with no accompaniment (duo album)
-- conduct in a very fast 4 (hypermetric 2)
+- conduct in a very fast four (hypermetric 2)
 - Part of the humor and drama of this trading eights passage is the dialog the musicians have around tempo: Peterson pushes and Terry pulls back (sometimes in extreme fashion!); one must adapt to these fluctuations in conducting through the passage.

 #### Difficult: